Mixed Acid-Base Interpretation

 1. Confirm high anion gap metabolic acidosis

 Start by confirming the patient truly has a high anion gap metabolic acidosis.
+Delta gap is not useful unless that first step is already true.

 2. Calculate delta anion gap